snowplow/mobile-hybrid-apps-accelerator/content/tracking/2-mobile_trackers_usage.md

 +++
-title = "Configuring and using the iOS and Android trackers" weight = 2 post = ""
+title = "Configuring and using the iOS, Android or React Native trackers" weight = 2 post = ""
 +++